StereoVLA: Enhancing Vision-Language-Action Models with Stereo Vision: Introduction

-In summary, our contributions are as follows: a) we introduce \thiswork{}, a VLA model that exploits rich geometric cues from stereo vision, b) we introduce \featurefusion{} to produce visual tokens that carry dense semantic and geometric features from stereo inputs, c) we propose \depthestimation{} as a co-training task to help the model capture fine-grained spatial details, d) we show that our approach outperforms existing VLAs by a large margin in diverse tasks under stereo settings, and is robust to camera pose variations.
+In summary, our contributions are as follows: a) we present \thiswork{}, a geometry-aware VLA system that exploits rich geometric cues from stereo vision by integrating stereo sensing, stereo-aware representation learning, auxiliary geometric supervision, and large-scale synthetic-data pre-training for robust and precise manipulation, b) we introduce \featurefusion{} to produce visual tokens that carry dense semantic and geometric features from stereo inputs, c) we propose co-training with \depthestimation{} and \cameraestimation{} tasks to facilitate perception-to-action mapping with enhanced viewpoint robustness, d) we show that our approach outperforms existing VLAs by a large margin in diverse tasks under stereo settings, and is robust to near-hemispheric camera pose variations.
+Evaluation shows that our approach significantly outperforms baselines under stereo configuration, achieving a 33.4\% higher success rate on general tasks and notable improvements in precision-demanding scenarios, and demonstrates robustness to near-hemispheric camera pose variations.
+Ablation studies validate the effectiveness of the proposed components.